When and where do I audition?

 Do I need to provide my own accompanist?

 Yes.
 Contact the School of Music if you need help finding an accompanist in St. John's.
 Please give your accompanist as much notice as possible.

 What if I cannot attend a live audition?

-What if I can’t audition live or send you audition materials by March 5th?
+What if I can’t audition live or send you audition materials by the deadline?
 Are there late auditions?

 Late auditions are usually held in May, if space is still available in the program.
 Students auditioning late cannot be considered for School of Music scholarships.
 Admission to the bachelor of music program is conditional upon admission or re-admission to Memorial University.
 You must satisfy the requirements of the University and the School of Music.